tkalmi/Sanajahti-solver/README.md

 OCR for automatic matrix recognition, you need to have leptonica and tesseract libraries.
 You can use tesseract with any (Sanajahti) image fetched from phone via ```-o image.png``` flag.
 Notice that only PNG is supported.
 To use automatic screenshot fetching, you need to have ADB installed and smartphone drivers working.

-For the time being, only Tesseract v3.02 and Leptonica v1.70 are supported.

 ```
 apt-get install android-tools-adb